|

 defocus error in an obstructed telescope, given as P-V wavefront

-error at best focus, becomes
+error at the best focus, becomes

 Note that nearly identical